 The proposed reach code ordinance requires all-electric new buildings and enhanced EV charging infrastructure via local amendment to the 2022 CALGreen Code and amends Title 15 of the South San Francisco Municipal Code.
 The proposed requirements would be triggered on building permit application for new construction.
 The policy components of the ordinance are described below.
-As mentioned above, the full text of the recommended ordinance is available as Attachment A to this staff report.
+The proposed ordinance accompanying this staff report sets the Reach Code requirements in full detail.

-Policy Component #1: Building Electrification for Nonresidential New Construction constructed residential buildings and alterations that include replacement or addition of over 50 percent of the existing foundation for purposes other than a repair or reinforcement as defined in California Existing Building Code Section 202; or where over 50 percent of the existing framing above the sill plate is removed or replaced for purposes other than repair.
+Policy Component #1: Building Electrification for Nonresidential New Construction

+The residential all-electric provisions carried over from the 2019 reach code will continue to impact all newly constructed residential buildings and alterations that include replacement or addition of over 50 percent of the existing foundation for purposes other than a repair or reinforcement as defined in California Existing Building Code Section 202; or where over 50 percent of the existing framing above the sill plate is removed or replaced for purposes other than repair.
 The main change is to the mechanism for adoption.
 The 2019 reach code amended the Energy Code (Title 24, Part 6).
 To align with the latest decision from the CEC regarding energy conservation and efficiency standards only require CEC approval, the previous requirements have been organized as an amendment to the CALGreen Code (Title 24, Part 11).